-Where ancillary facilities are located within Roads and Maritime owned land, the site is to be rehabilitated.
-The area disturbed will be restored at completion by removal of the surplus materials and the surface ripped to the depth and extent of the select material zone.
+Where works are temporary, the area disturbed will be restored at completion by removal of the surplus materials and the surface ripped to the depth and extent of the select material zone.
 Topsoil (with no compost or other organic matter) will be spread to a depth to restore the final surface to 100mm below finished levels, and A1 horizon topsoil spread to a minimum depth of 100mm.
-The appropriate hydromulch seed mix or planting will be applied in accordance with the landscape plans from the vegetation community in which the works occurs.
+The appropriate hydromulch seed mix or planting will be applied in accordance with the landscape plans from the vegetation community in which the works occurs